 Family and friends FAQs

-It's okay to ask for help.
-Below are questions frequently asked by family and friends.
-If you want to find out more about how to help a person with changing their gambling, contact the Gambling Help service on 1800 858 858 and speak to a counsellor.
+Below are questions frequently asked by family and friends of someone who is gambling.
+If you want to find out more about how to help a person change their gambling, contact the Gambling Help service on 1800 858 858 to confidentially speak to a counsellor.
+The Gambling Help service is a free, 24/7 service.

 WHAT CAN I DO TO HELP THEM STOP?